Japan's Mizuho to stop financing coal mining as calls for emission cuts rise

-Sustainable BusinessJapan's Mizuho to stop financing coal mining as calls for emission cuts rise

-Mizuho Financial Group Inc (8411.T), Japan's third largest bank by assets, said on Thursday it would stop financing new thermal coal mining projects from June 1, as global investors and environmental groups urge banks to unload coal-related exposure.
+TOKYO (Reuters) - Mizuho Financial Group Inc, Japan’s third largest bank by assets, said on Thursday it would stop financing new thermal coal mining projects from June 1, as global investors and environmental groups urge banks to unload coal-related exposure.

 While Mizuho had previously said it would not lend funds for ‘mountaintop removal’, a technique that involves using explosives to expose coal seams, it is haulting financing any project for thermal coal mining, according to its updated policy.
 The bank didn’t mention metallurgical coal.